yzy1996/Awesome-Generative-Model/Controllable-GAN/README.md

 - [Only a Matter of Style: Age Transformation Using a Style-Based Regression Model](https://arxiv.org/pdf/2102.02754.pdf)
   *Yuval Alaluf, Or Patashnik, Daniel Cohen-Or*
   **[`SIGGRAPH 2021`] (`Tel-Aviv University`)**

+- Designing an Encoder for StyleGAN Image Manipulation